[an error occurred while processing this directive]

 to view enlargement.

-A group of Alfred Crocker, eldest son of Miles and Elizabeth CROCKER, descendants held Robert Alvis CROCKER family reunions and rediscovered their ancestor'scemetery back in the late 1980s and 90s.
+A group of Alfred Crocker, eldest son of Miles and Elizabeth CROCKER, descendants held Robert Alvis CROCKER family reunions and rediscovered their ancestor's cemetery back in the late 1980s and 90s.
 They worked several summers to clean and build a fence to protect the cemetery from wildlife and livestock.
 Earl Crocker, grandson of James Alfred and Sally Ann Webb CROCKER was the one who sponsored the reunions until his death in the 1990's His daughter, Pat now leads the group.
 Joe Crocker, a cousin from Cass County Texas, donated and build the the metal "pulpit" shape sign inside the fenced grave area. . |

-My dad, Horace N Crocker's brothers are buried here.
+They visited it in 1985, before the work had been completed.
+Max Earl Crocker's brothers are buried here.
 They are the children of J. H. and Eva Gandy Crocker. |

 |